Three-Point Contact Base of Digi-Pas® 2-axis Precision Inclinometer

-The contact base surface finish quality of a typical conventional leveling instrument or inclinometer is one of the critical determinants of its accuracy performance and the common rectangular-shape flat surface often suffers from geometrical deviation resulting from:
+The contact base surface finish quality of a typical conventional leveling instrument or inclinometer is one of the critical determinants of accuracy performance and common rectangular-shape flat surface often suffer from geometrical deviation resulting from:

 Although high quality surface requires both flatness and smoothness, it is difficult and expensive to control in machining of metal alloy surface particularly when involving relatively large area.
 Increasing the flatness and smoothness of a few microns would usually increase exponentially on its manufacturing costs.
 This often results in a trade-off between the manufacturing costs of the instrument and thus compromises its accuracy performance.

 In addition, the rectangular contact base surface of a conventional leveling instrument is also susceptible to target measuring surface unevenness, which is another factor affecting levelling and measurement accuracy.
 Figure 2 illustrates issues associated when a rectangular contact base of a traditional single-axis spirit level is placed on a typical machined surface having low frequency, long wavelength flatness variation.
 It is clearly shown that full and stable surface-to-surface contact could not be achieved between the instrument base and the measuring surface.
 The contact may cause rocking that results in measurement errors, hence affects the accuracy and reliability of the leveling outcome.
 E.g. a 3µm of surface unevenness along the length of a typical 20µm/m resolution spirit machinist level of 130mm would result in 0.001° error